NAGINENIROHITH/EX-2/README.md

-# 19CS406-EX-1 STUDY OF SOCKET PROGRAMMING WITH CLIENT-SERVER MODEL
+## EX-2 IMPLEMENTATION OF STOP AND WAIT PROTOCOL

-# DATE : 09-03-2023
+# DATE : 16-03-2023

 ## AIM :  To write a python program to perform stop and wait protocol